newrelic/docs-website/src/data-dictionary/events/MobileHandledException/exceptionLocationLibraryOffset.md

   - MobileHandledException
 ---

+For XCFramework agent only.
 The library offset of the library that generated the exception.
 Only present if symbolication succeeded.
-XCFramework agent only.